-1. INTRODUCTION
+1. INTRODUÇÃO

-The objective of this work is to develop a new automated methodology for calibration of pressure gauges.
+The objective of this work is to develop a new automated methodology for calibrating pressure gauges.
 During this research, a brief review will be conducted covering the basics foundations of pressure measurement, pressure gauge, calibration methods, and statistical evaluation.
-The methodology should be easy to understand, feasible, allow for clear analysis of the results, and also have advantages with respect to calibration time, besides the program's ease of use.
+The methodology should be easy to understand, feasible, allow for clear analysis of the results, and also have advantages with respect to calibration time, besides the easiness to use the program.

 Calibration is a method widely used by research laboratories and companies looking for quality and reliability.
 Basically, it means to compare the instrument under analysis to a higher standard, i.e. with lower uncertainty.
-These labs, in turn, develop their own procedures to standardize and control the calibration.
+These Labs in turn develop their own procedures to standardize and control the calibration.
 Among the numerous works related to calibration performed by certified laboratories are the calibration guides developed by INMETRO - National Institute of Metrology, Standardization and Industrial Quality (INMETRO, 2010), and the one developed by EURAMET - European Association of National Metrology Institutes (EURAMET, 2007).
 Among the works carried out by researchers investigating this issue are those of Bao et al. (2003), Wuest et al. (2007), Kojima, Saitou and Kobata (2007) and Ripper et al. (2009), each one with specific approaches, demonstrating the feasibility of the employment of new methods for calibration.

-In order to achieve the objective proposed in this paper, a previous study of different forms of calibration of pressure gauges was developed to define the optimal method for pressure calibration.
+In order to achieve the objective proposed in this paper, a previous study of different forms of calibration of pressure gauges was develop to define an optimal method for calibrating pressure gauges.
 For this, we used two pressure gauges with a capacity of 200 psi (13.8 bar) connected to a compressed air network of 6 bar regulated through a manometer.
 The pressures were determined by software built in LabVIEW 8.2 platform.
-This software and the setup enable the pressures to be measured in two different gauges simultaneously.
-By varying the pressure in the line where the two gauges mentioned previously were connected.
-We found the adjustment of the gauge to be calibrated, provided the other gauge is calibrated.
-Using this methodology, we determined the fitting curve for the pressure gauge, allowing its calibration.
+This software and the setup enable the pressures are measured in two different gauges simultaneously.
+By varying the pressure in the line where the two gauges mentioned previously were connected we found the adjustment of the gauge to be calibrated, provided the other gauge is calibrated.
+Using this methodology we determined the fitting curve for the pressure gauge, allowing its calibration.